Skip to main content

 • Develop a year-long, staged training program

-• Support trainers with online and in-person troubleshooting
+• Support trainers with online and in-person troubleshooting Standardize all implementation and expirimentation

-7. Standardize all implementation and experimentation.
-Don’t permit options/alternatives/different approaches to learning, trying, and using the iPad.
-Don’t play to any particular interests, talents, and readiness of staff.
+Don’t permit options/alternatives/different approaches to learning, trying, and using the laptop or tablet.
+Don’t play to any particular interests, talents, and staff readiness.
+Try this instead: differentiate based on skill and interest level of staff members

 • Build in choices of role (trainers/creators/piloters/observers)

-• Build a schedule that permits others to join in with R & D later, on a rolling timeline
+• Build a schedule that permits others to join in with R & D later on a rolling timeline

-Niels Vanspauwen
+Niels Vanspauwen & Lucie Renard

 Join hundreds of thousands of subscribers, and get the best content on technology in education.